-SPEAK UP FOR FEMALE RIGHTS AND SAY NO TO REFORM OF THE GENDER RECOGNITION ACT.
+SPEAK UP FOR FEMALE RIGHTS AND SAY NO TO WEAKENING THE GENDER RECOGNITION ACT.

 The Government is consulting on how to make it easier for transgender people to change the sex written on their birth certificate.
 This impacts women too but so far our voices have been silenced or ignored.

 Stonewall and others say trans people should not have to provide any evidence of being transgender.
 No medical checks, no surgery, no waiting.
 They want a SEX-SELF-ID system where anyone can just sign a form to change their legal sex.

 This is bad law.
 No checks mean ANY MAN, transgender or not, will be able to just sign a form and then be FEMALE in the eyes of the law.

 Listen to our 20 minute podcast explaining why Sex Self-ID would take away rights from women.Why Sex Self-ID is a bad idea

 This is bad for women.
 Men will get easy access to women’s rights and women only spaces.

 - It means male-born prisoners, with a fully male anatomy, will be eligible to live in women’s prisons.